 The thing is that air holds approximately three times more water vapor at a temperature of 30 °C than at 10 °C.

 Therefore, temperature control is key to maintaining the required air humidity.
-Installing an analog or digital hygrometer is crucial to monitor the humidity level inside the tank, considering the temperature variations during the day.
+Installing an analog or digital hygrometer is crucial to monitor the humidity level inside the

-One of the options is to place it in the tank center between the basking and cool area, but having two devices is even better.
+One of the options is to place it in the

 The rule of thumb is to put the hygrometer against the wall and avoid positions that may lead to an inaccurate reading, like: